WinBuilds/gmplib/README.md

-## GMP WinBuild
+# GMP WinBuild

 This is an unofficial repo cloned from [GMP 6.1](https://gmplib.org/repo/gmp-6.1/).

+The binary outputs of the Visual Studio project files have been reconfigured to follow the pattern common all winbuild repositories.
 The Visual Studio project files can be found under the `/windows` directory.
-The output has been reconfigured to follow the pattern common all `winbuild` repositories:

 1. Output goes to:<br>
 `$(SolutionDir)..\..\..\..\\build_<tool>_<platform>\<configuration>\[lib|bin|include]`